 - In March, you fall down the stairs and are prescribed outpatient physical therapy.
 The eligible charge for the covered sessions is \$250.
 You are responsible for the entire amount because you have not met the annual deductible. - In April, you become ill and require ground ambulance transportation to the hospital.
 The eligible charge is \$300.
 You owe \$100 to meet the remaining deductible balance, plus a \$40 copayment (20% of the remaining \$200 balance).
-For the remainder of the calendar year, you will pay no deductible.

-Here is an example of how your maximum per family deductible works:

-- In February, your son is tested for allergies at the doctor's office.
+For the remainder of the calendar year, you will pay no deductible. - Here is an example of how your maximum per family deductible works: - In February, your son is tested for allergies at the doctor's office.
 The eligible charge is \$75.
-You are responsible for the entire amount because you have not met the annual deductible. - In March, your spouse becomes ill and is hospitalized for one day.
+You are responsible for the entire amount because you have not met the per person annual deductible. - In March, our spouse becomes ill and is hospitalized for one day.
 The eligible charge is \$800.
-You are responsible for \$350 (because your spouse has not met the per person annual deductible) plus a \$90 copayment (20% of the remaining \$450 balance). - In April, you become ill and are hospitalized for one day.
-The eligible charge is \$800.
-You are responsible for \$350 (because you have not met the per person annual deductible) plus a \$90 copayment (20% of the remaining - In May, your son requires x-rays.
-The eligible charge is \$200.
-You are responsible for the entire amount because your son has not met the per person annual deductible.
+You are responsible for \$350 (because your spouse has not met the per person annual deductible) plus a \$90 copayment (20% of the remaining \$450 balance).